Arab raid against Rome

 The Arab raid against Rome took place in 846.
-Muslim raiders plundered the outskirts of the city of Rome, sacking the basilicas of Old St Peter's and St Paul's-Outside-the-Walls, but were prevented from entering the city itself by the Aurelian Walls.
+Arab raiders plundered the outskirts of the city of Rome, sacking the basilicas of Old St Peter's and St Paul's-Outside-the-Walls, but were prevented from entering the city itself by the Aurelian Walls.

 Background

-In the 820s, the Aghlabids of Ifriqiya (known by medieval Italians as the Saracens) began the conquest of Sicily.
+In the 820s, the Aghlabids of Ifriqiya (known by medieval Italians as the Saracens) began their conquest of Sicily.
 In 842, Arab forces under the rule of Muhammad Abul Abbas took Messina, Sicily.
 Around the same time Radelchis and Siconulf, rivals engaged in civil war over the Principality of Benevento, hired Arab mercenaries.

 There is disagreement among the chroniclers over the origins of the raiders who attacked Rome, although most sources describe them as Saracens.
 According to the Liber Pontificalis and the Chronicle of Monte Cassino, the raiders were Saracens from Africa who raided Corsica before attacking Rome.
 The Annals of Fulda, on the other hand, describe the raiders as Moors (mauri), which generally indicated Muslims from al-Andalus (Spain) or the Maghreb, as opposed to Ifriqiya.
 The author of the Annals of Xanten was unsure: he called the raiders "either Moors or else Saracens".
 It is possible that the annals, which are from north of the Alps, were using "Moors" as a synonym for "Saracens".
 No Italian source describes the raiders of 846 as Moors.

 In 842 or thereabouts, according to the Deeds of the Bishops of Naples, Saracens from Sicily occupied the Pontine Islands and the isle of Licosa, but were driven off by Duke Sergius I of Naples and a coalition he had formed with Amalfi, Gaeta and Sorrento.
 Deprived of their island bases, these Saracens occupied the harbour of Miseno near Naples.
 From there they launched their attack on Rome the next year.
-This source can be reconciled with those which give the raiders an African origin, since the Muslims then conquering Sicily under the Aghlabids were originally from Africa.
+This source can be reconciled with those which give the raiders an African origin since the Muslims then conquering Sicily under the Aghlabids were originally from Africa.

+Arab raids on Sicily began as early as 652 with an attack on Syracuse.
+In 827, the Aghlabids launched a full-scale invasion of the island, reportedly invited by a disgraced Byzantine governor seeking revenge.
+Key cities fell in succession—Palermo in 831, Messina in 843, and Syracuse in 878—culminating in the complete conquest of Sicily by 902.
+The Aghlabids also expanded into mainland Italy, reaching Naples in 837 at the request of its Christian duke, and later establishing a presence in Bari along the Adriatic coast.
+In 846, they conducted a raid on Rome and its surrounding territories.